Ayesha-Asadd/Furniture-Website/README.md

-# 🪑 ChicLiving Furniture – Modern Furniture E-Commerce UI (Tailwind CSS + JavaScript)
+# 🪑 ChicLiving Furniture – Modern Furniture E-Commerce UI

 **ChicLiving Furniture** is a clean, responsive, and user-friendly e-commerce web application tailored for modern furniture and home décor.
 Built with **Tailwind CSS** and **Vanilla JavaScript**, this project showcases dynamic category browsing, product detail modals, an interactive shopping cart, and a seamless checkout simulation — all designed to deliver a polished front-end shopping experience.